Saturday, April 18, 2020

 Dames:

-Barring Shayne's faithful secretary and love interest Lucy, Miriam is the only woman in this one.
+Barring Shayne's faithful secretary and love interest, Lucy, Miriam is the only woman in this one.
 I'm including the back cover scan, but that description doesn't do her justice.
-I found her to be a quite complex and likeable character.
+I found her to be quite a complex and likeable character.

 Location: